WobblyRunner/EWU-CSCD379-2023-Spring/localdb-on-mac.md

 # Setting up LocalDB on a Mac

 There is no support for the development tool "LocalDB" on Mac to spin-up and run instances of MSSQL Server locally.
-This can be done on Windows, but is not recommended.

 Instead, we can run a Docker container with the `SQL Azure Edge` image listening on the default SQL port, 1433, to set-up our development environment.
 This is practically the Mac equivalent of running the program LocalDB to spin-up MSSQL Server instances and even supports Apple Silicon chips.